Superfan who had met Ariana Grande is among the dead

 The bombing hit fans as they were leaving the Manchester Arena Monday night following the pop star's final song.

-Bishop Rawstorne Church of England Academy confirmed to CNN that Callander, who was a student at the school between the ages of 11 and 16, was among the dead.
+Bishop Rawstorne Church of England Academy confirmed to CNN that Callander, who attended the school between the ages of 11 and 16, was among the dead.

 "The family called us at around 10 o'clock this morning to tell us the news," Peter Rawlinson, deputy headteacher at Bishop Rawstorne, told CNN.